kelwyres/Bactabolize/README.md

 #### Required

 `--assembly_fp` - Input assembly for which a metabolic model will be generated.
-This can be either an unannotated **fasta** file or an annotated **genbank** file. metabolic will honour the genbank annotations.
-Useful if you already have an annotation you want to generate a model from.
+This can be either an unannotated **fasta** file or an annotated **genbank** file.
+Bactabolize will honour the genbank annotations. **IMPORTANT:** Recommended minimum assembly quality: ≤200 assembly graph dead ends (calculate from .gfa or fastg).
+If only contigs are available, ≤130 contigs.

 `--output_fp` - Output filename